xmake-io/xmake-docs/guide/installation.md

 ## Master

-!> Note! xmake is not recommended to install under root!
+!> Note!
+Xmake is not recommended to install under root!

 #### via curl